 The Thinkpad TrackPoint II has both 2.4-GHz (via a dongle) and Bluetooth connectivity which you can toggle between using a hardware switch.
 So, if you have two Raspberry Pis or one Pi and one PC, you can switch back and forth with ease.
 Charging via USB-C, the keyboard promises up to two months of battery life on a charge.

-If you're going to use a Raspberry Pi 4, you need a USB-C power supply that offers at least 3 amps of juice with a roughly 5-volt output.
+If you're going to use a Raspberry Pi 4, you need a USB-C power supply that offers at least 3 amps of juice with a 5-volt output.
 We've found that the best USB-C laptop chargers are capable of delivering this kind of power (albeit often with 4.8 - 4.9 volts, which still works), but if you don't have a powerful charger handy or need one just for your Pi, the official Raspberry Pi power supply is your best choice.

-Rated for 5.1 volts and 3 amps, the official Raspberry Pi 4 power supply has good build quality and a nice design.
+Rated for 5.1 volts at 3 amps, the official Raspberry Pi 4 power supply has good build quality and a nice design.
 Available in black or white, it's a small rectangle, emblazoned with the Raspberry Pi logo and a strong, built-in Type-C cable that's 59 inches (1.5m) long.
 Unlike some third-party competitors, it doesn't come with an on / off switch, but it is compatible with cheap on / off adapters you can attach to the end.
 You may find competitors for a few dollars less, but the official Raspberry Pi 4 power supply is a sure thing.

 If you are shopping for any other Raspberry Pi, including the Raspberry Pi Zero or Raspberry Pi 3 or below, you'll need a power supply that outputs to a micro-USB port and only requires 2.5 amps and 5 volts.
 There's also an official Raspberry Pi charger for these older models.

 The Raspberry Pi's 40 GPIO pins are arguably its most important feature.
-Using these pins (see our GPIO pinout), you can attach an entire universe of electronics, including motors, sensors and lights.
+Using these pins (see our GPIO pinout (opens in new tab)), you can attach an entire universe of electronics, including motors, sensors and lights.
 There's a huge ecosystem of add-on boards, appropriately called HATs (hardware attached on top) that plug directly into the GPIO pins and matching the same layout as the Pi.
 These add on boards give you all kinds of added functionality, from LED light matrixes to touch screens and motor controllers for robotics projects.

 Sitting at the very top of our list of Best Raspberry Pi HATs, each of which has a different purpose, the Pimoroni Explorer HAT Pro provides a smorgasbord of features that you can use in a wide variety of projects.
 While the Raspberry Pi doesn't come with an analog to digital converter like Arduino does (see Raspberry Pi vs Arduino), the Explorer HAT Pro provides four ADCs you can use with joysticks or potentiometers.
 It also packs two motor controllers, four colorful LED lights, four touch pads and four crocodile clips for attaching other electronics.
 Oh and it comes with a small breadboard you can stick on top and use for mounting and wiring electronics.
 Every serious Raspberry Pi fan should have one of these on hand.